 The Ophthalmic Medical Technologist Training Program (OMTTP) is a full-time, two year program that trains students in the NWT to become certified Ophthalmic Medical Technologists.
 Based at the NTHSSA - Stanton Territorial Hospital Ophthalmology Clinic in Yellowknife, NT, the program is recognized across Canada as one of the leading programs in this field.

-The majority of training takes place in Yellowknife in a classroom and clinic setting, and students are also included on travel clinics throughout NWT and Nunavut.
+The majority of training takes place in Yellowknife in a classroom and clinic setting, and students are also included on travel clinics throughout Northwest Territories and Nunavut.
 Recruitment for the program occurs every two years and the OMTTP is the primary source for technicians for the NTHSSA.

-Currently, there is no tuition for this program.
+There is no tuition for this program.
 There is no guarantee of employment after training is complete, although the OMTTP is the primary source of trained Technicians/Technologists for the Stanton Territorial Hospital Ophthalmology clinic.
-A signed return of service will be required by all accepted students at the beginning of their training and is only applied if a full time position is available at the completion of their training
+A signed return of service will be required by all accepted students at the beginning of their training and is only applied if a full time position is available at the completion of their training.

-The Ophthalmic Medical Technologist Training Program is accredited by the International Council of Accreditation thru July 2021.
+The Ophthalmic Medical Technologist Training Program is accredited by the International Council of Accreditation through July 2027.